webbydevvy/Mediminder/README.md

 - Install [XCode](https://developer.apple.com/xcode/) and open the Mediminder directory in XCode

-- Click on the Play (▸) button in the top pane to initiate the iPhone Simulator and use the app
+- Click on the play (▸) button in the top pane to initiate the iPhone Simulator and use the app

-# Technologies
+# Running tests

-  - Swift 4
+- Open the Mediminder directory in XCode
-  - XCode 9.2
+- Select View -> Navigators -> Show Test Navigators from the top navigation bar in XCode
-  - XCTest
+- Scroll down to MediminderUITests in the left hand pane and click the play button (▸) to run the tests

 # User Stories - MVP
 ```